Black Moon Clan: Kōan

-In the first anime, Kōan is very vain about her appearance to the point of swearing death upon anyone who smudges her make-up or ruins her hair, and she relies on her charms to get what she wants.
+In the original anime, Kōan is very vain about her appearance to the point of swearing death upon anyone who smudges her make-up or ruins her hair, and she relies on her charms to get what she wants.
 She thinks that she and Rubeus are in a relationship, and competes with her sisters for his love.
 Kōan directly fights Sailor Mars and the others several times, with the climactic battle taking place at the Hikawa Shrine.
 After Kōan fails to capture Chibiusa, Rubeus reveals that she is a pawn and that he never loved her.
 Kōan snaps and attacks everyone in a blind rage, until Sailor Mars saves Kōan from getting hit by Sailor Jupiter, and convinces her that she is a good person that has been caught in a life of evil and that she deserves a second chance.
 She becomes the first sister purified with Sailor Moon's Silver Crystal.
 She later convinces each of her sisters to let Sailor Moon purify them.

 In Japanese, Kōan is voiced by Wakana Yamazaki in Sailor Moon R and by Satsuki Yukino in Crystal.
 In the DiC English adaptation, her name is changed to Catzi and is first voiced by Alice Poon and later Mary Long.
 In the Viz Media English adaptation, she is voiced by Eden Riegel.
-In the musicals she is portrayed by Seiko Takuma and Hinami Someya.
+In the musicals, she is portrayed by Seiko Takuma and Hinami Someya.